TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 6 - Other Metrics/2.6.2-vmkernel/_index.md

 weight: 20
 ---

-There are two types of counters here: reservation and actual consumption.
+There are two types of counters:
+- reservation
+- actual consumption

 Reservation in turn has 2 parts: minimum and maximum.
 The minimum is guaranteed and the maximum is the limit that the resource group can go.
 Actual consumption is a value within this range.